CCLRC/Speak-PPS-Documentation/plugin/README.md

 # Plugin Documentation

-Speak PPS is a wordpress plugin designed to save the API key, Organization Name, in the wp-options table.
+Speak PPS is a WordPress plugin designed to save the API key, Organization Name, in the wp-options table.
 The plugin also sets a cookie for every user the visits the Wordpress site.
 The cookie is unique to every user.